 The Health Information Technology for Economic and Clinical Health Act of 2009 promotes Meaningful Use of Certified Electronic Health Record (EHR) technology by establishing EHR certification criteria and a program to provide financial incentives to providers and hospitals that implement and use EHR in a meaningful way.
 The IHS was the first federal government health system to develop a certified EHR that met Meaningful Use Stage 1 requirements, such as electronically capturing health information and computerized provider order entry.
-The IHS is now focused on maintaining and further developing its certified EHR to meet Meaningful Use Stage 2 requirements.
+The IHS EHR has also been certified to meet the 2014 requirements for Meaningful Use Stage 2.

 In support of national priorities, IHS is facilitating the secure exchange of health information by participating in the eHealth Exchange.
 This project will improve the quality of care for Indian patients by making critical health information available electronically to all health care providers, regardless of location.
 IHS is expanding its broadband infrastructure to provide rural sites with improved access to health IT, e-mail, telehealth services, and educational resources for patients and providers.